BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Spotting

 It can be alarming to find that you’re spotting at 8 weeks pregnant because, yes, blood can be a sign of miscarriage.
-But there are some other causes of spotting in the first trimester, including sex (since your cervix may be more sensitive these days).
+But there are some other causes of spotting in the first trimester, including sex (since your uterus and cervix have increased blood supply right now).
 Let your doctor know, so they can rule out any problems.

 How far along am I in my pregnancy symptoms?